MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/clear-table-data-command.md

 ---
 title: .clear table data - Azure Data Explorer
-description: This article describes the `.clear table data` command in Azure Data Explorer. ms.reviewer: vrozov ms.topic: reference ms.date: 02/21/2023
+description: Learn how to use the `.clear table data` command to clear data from an existing table. ms.reviewer: vrozov ms.topic: reference ms.date: 02/21/2023